-The creeping thyme is a woody, perennial species of the Thymus that acts as an excellent ground cover for sunny areas of the garden.
-Creeping thyme might not be edible like its cousin, but it does produce a pleasant herbal fragrance that’s similar to the thyme you use in cooking.
+Creeping thyme is a woody, perennial species of the Thymus that acts as an excellent ground cover for sunny areas of the garden.
+Creeping thyme is edible like its cousin and can be used in cooking or steeped for teas and tinctures.

 Creeping Thyme Varieties